 The financial statements of the Company have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
-The financial statements have also been prepared in accordance with International Financial Reporting Standards ("IFRS"s) as issued by the International Accounting Standards Board ("IASB").

 The financial information has been prepared under the historical cost convention.

 In the preparation of these financial statements the Balance sheet has been arranged in order of liquidity.

+Items included in the financial statements are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
+The financial statements are presented in pounds sterling, which is the Company's functional and presentational currency.

 No new IFRS pronouncements which have been adopted resulted in a material impact within these financial statements.

-Details of those pronouncements which will be relevant to the Company but which were not effective at 31 December 2023 and which have not been applied in preparing these financial statements are given in note 20.
+Details of those pronouncements which will be relevant to the Company but which were not effective at 31 December 2024 and which have not been applied in preparing these financial statements are given in note 20.

-The directors are satisfied that it is the intention of LBG that its subsidiaries, including the Company, will continue to have access to adequate liquidity and capital resources for the foreseeable future and, accordingly, the financial statements have been prepared on a going concern basis, taking into account:
+The Directors are satisfied that it is the intention of LBG that its subsidiaries, including the Company, will continue to have access to adequate liquidity and capital resources for the foreseeable future and, accordingly, the financial statements have been prepared on a going concern basis, taking into account:

-- The sale of £2,521,423k of net loans and advances to customers on the 19th January 2023 leaves the Company with £54,985k remaining.
-It is expected that the remaining book will continue to run off, earning interest income on its remaining customer loans. - The current LTV profile of its customer loans provides significant mitigation against the effects of an adverse credit environment, with the majority of the loan book with an LTV of < 60%. - There will be limited impact on the Company as a result of the economic uncertainty with the cost of living crisis, rising bank base rates, rising geopolitical tensions, and an ongoing climate emergency.
+- The current loan to value (LTV) profile of its customer loans provides significant mitigation against the effects of an adverse credit environment, with the majority of the loan book with an LTV of < 60%. - There will be limited impact on the Company as a result of the economic uncertainty with the cost of living crisis, rising geopolitical tensions, and an ongoing climate emergency.
 This will be monitored through the Company's credit risk model.

-The Company, as a subsidiary of Bank of Scotland plc, has the benefit of a letter of support from Lloyds Bank plc granted to Bank of Scotland plc dated 21 February 2024, which confirms that it is the intention of Lloyds Bank plc to support Bank of Scotland plc and its subsidiaries (of which the Company is one) in meeting its financial obligations as they fall due.
-The principal accounting policies applied in the preparation of these financial statements are set out below.
-These policies have been consistently applied in both years presented, unless otherwise stated.
+The Company, as a subsidiary of Bank of Scotland plc, has the benefit of a letter of support from Lloyds Bank plc granted to Bank of Scotland plc dated 19 February 2025, which confirms that it is the intention of Lloyds Bank plc to support Bank of Scotland plc and its subsidiaries (of which the Company is one) in meeting its financial obligations as they fall due.